I Corps (South Vietnam): 1972

-On 6 April MAG-15 deployed to Da Nang Air Base.
-On 25 May the 3rd Battalion, 9th Marines was deployed to Da Nang to provide security for the air base.
+On 6 April, MAG-15 deployed to Da Nang Air Base.
+On 25 May, the 3rd Battalion, 9th Marines was deployed to Da Nang to provide security for the air base.
 MAG-15 flew combat missions from there until 20 June when they moved to Royal Thai Air Base Nam Phong, Thailand.

-The 3rd Division held onto Quang Tri city until 27 April when a new PAVN thrust, confusion and conflicting orders forced 3rd Division commander Giai on 29 April to order a withdrawal to a new line on the Mỹ Chánh River, 13km to the south.
+The 3rd Division held onto Quang Tri city until 27 April when a new PAVN thrust, confusion and conflicting orders forced 3rd Division commander Giai on 29 April to order a withdrawal to a new line on the Mỹ Chánh River, 13 km to the south.

 Giai had been forced to conduct the defense with minimal support from Lãm or the Corps' headquarters.
 Lãm was recalled to Saigon on 2 May by Thiệu, who relieved him and his deputy Nguyễn Văn Hiếu of command.
 Lãm was succeeded as commander by Trưởng former commander of the 1st Division and IV Corps.
-Meanwhile Giai was made a scapegoat for the debacle, court-martialled and imprisoned.
+Meanwhile, Giai was made a scapegoat for the debacle, court-martialled and imprisoned.

 Trưởng stabilised the situation in the Battle of the Mỹ Chánh Line.
-In June launched Operation Lam Son 72 supported by USMC and US Army helicopters to recapture Quảng Trị province.
-By mid-September the ARVN had recaptured Quang Tri city, but the PAVN still held most of the province.
+In June, he launched Operation Lam Son 72 supported by USMC and US Army helicopters to recapture Quảng Trị province.
+By mid-September, the ARVN had recaptured Quang Tri city, but the PAVN still held most of the province.

-On 30 June XXIV Corps and I Corps Advisory Group became the First Regional Assistance Command.
+On 30 June, XXIV Corps and I Corps Advisory Group became the First Regional Assistance Command.

-From 7 October until December the Marine Division slowly pushed the PAVN back towards the Thạch Hãn River.
+From 7 October until December, the Marine Division slowly pushed the PAVN back towards the Thạch Hãn River.